camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 By default, the process engine always uses the client thread to do work.
 In this example, the unit test triggers the process engine using the `completeTask()` method.
-The process engine uses that very thread to advance execution from the user task to the service task and invoke the `execure()`-Method provided by the `Java Delegate` implementation:
+The process engine uses that very thread to advance execution from the user task to the service task and invoke the `execute()`-Method provided by the `Java Delegate` implementation:

 ![Synchronous Service Invocation Sequence][3]

-This blocks the process engine from advancing in this process instance until the call returns.
+This blocks the process engine from advancing in the process instance until the call returns.

 The synchronous nature of the invocation allows to leverage Thread Context: